Centralized Traffic Management System

 In 2017, crews installed equipment at intersections along Washington Street as part of the second phase of the Centralized Traffic Management System (CTMS) installation.
 This equipment will allow traffic signals along this corridor to adjust in real-time based on immediate traffic demands.
 From the driver perspective, the new system may not seem significantly different.
 This is because the sequence of the traffic signal operation will be largely the same.
 The CTMS gives the City the flexibility to program green time allocations and cycle lengths depending upon traffic conditions.
 This feature will help maximize the efficiency of the system and minimize travel times.
 So, while you may not “see” anything different, the new system, over time, will make driving through busy areas of the City take less time, help motorists save more fuel by reducing idling and result in a better driving experience for all.

 Future plans include additional phases to integrate other existing signal system corridors and county systems into the network.
-To obtain this goal, the City has applied with DuPage County for federal funding.
 These future phases are yet to be determined, and it will likely be 10-15 years before everything is connected.